freddygv/hello-consul-k8s-env/README.md

 - [Consul 1.10-alpha](https://releases.hashicorp.com/consul/) in your PATH

-#### Transparent Proxy
+### Steps
 Start a local Kubernetes kind cluster.

 `kind create cluster --name tproxy`

 Apply the deployments.
-This setup contains a simple client and server.

-The client dials the server using kube-dns, and the server replies with "Hello World" (You can monitor the status of the deployment with `watch kubectl get pods`).
+This setup contains a simple client and server where the client dials the server using kube-dns, and the server replies with "Hello World".
+You can monitor the status of the deployment with `watch kubectl get pods`.

 `kubectl apply -f deployments/`